medialab/xan/docs/blog/csv_base_jumping.md

 Then we have 3 cases to handle:

 1. both byte series are rejected: this can happen when you are reaching the end of the stream because there is not enough data to make an informed decision.
-This
 2. only one of the byte series is rejected: this means we know whether we are in the unquoted or quoted scenario and we can correctly return the byte offset of the next row.
 3. none of the byte series are rejected: this is improbable, but still happens in real-life, albeit rarely.
 This typically occurs when cells contain raw text and the sequence of commas and line breaks in this text matches the structure of your CSV file.
 In this case, we need a better tie-breaker.